tjason1/encrypt_ec2/README.md

 Utilizes pipenv and the aws cli, please install.

-Run with **pipenv run python decrypt.py** *<aws_cli_profile_name>* if using default aws cli profile, no profile name arguement is necessary
+Run with **pipenv run python decrypt.py** *<aws_cli_profile_name>* if using default aws cli profile, no profile name argument is necessary

 You will be prompted for the instance ID